idmc-labs/helix-server/README.md

 Django, dramatiq and redis are currently setup as independent services

-Access to redis is passed through secrets for django and dramatiq, environment variable is possible for this though
+Database

+- is directly liked with the django server
+- however for dramatiq, the djnago db cluster has exported a SSM resource
+    - which is passed as a environment variable (or secret) to the dramatiq service
+    - IAM policy has been added for the dramatiq service to read the secret stored in the ARN (specified inside the SSM)

 ~Regarding the storage, we are using aurora postgres rds cluster which is directly linked to the django server.~ ~However the access is shared to the dramatiq using simply the secret created in the secrets manager for aurora cluster, this is achieved using SSM parameter.~

-The rds cluster is now added to the security group where Ingree access is provided to the application level environment:
+The RDS cluster is now added to the security group where Ingree access is provided to the application level environment:
 > SourceSecurityGroupId: { 'Fn::ImportValue': !Sub '${App}-${Env}-EnvironmentSecurityGroup' }

 Mind the addon for dramatiq server, we have created iam policy to attach to the copilot task role, so that the task can read the secret content.